cdapio/cdap/docs/developer-guide/source/quickstart.rst

 ================
 Now that you've had a look at CDAP, take a look at:

-- `Developer Examples <examples/index.html>`__,
-  three different examples to run and experiment with.
+- `Cask Data Application Platform Examples <examples/index.html>`__, an assortment of different examples to run and experiment with.